Gary-GenLi/PowerBI-RFM-Dashboard/README.md

 - [5.Results](#5Results)
 - [6.Lesson Learned](#6Lesson-Learned)
 ## 1.Introduction
+The managements of one retail bank want to know Customer loyalty and their sales contribution by segments defined with RFM methodology.
+The request is to have a robust and long term production solution which can help Busines – CRM Services department to improve profitability and increase customer loyalty through respective Campaign Planning & Design based on result of analysis.
 ## 2.ETL Workflow
 ## 3.KPIs
 Recency: How recently a customer has made a purchase